paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

   public class OfType<T> : WithEmitter { [SerializeField, Label] private T value; }
 // ...
 [Labels("Value", "Text")] public sealed class Stringer : OfType<string> {}
-// or if there is only one,a s here, the label to replace can be implied [Labels("Text")] public sealed class Stringer : OfType<string> {}
+// or if there is only one, as here
+[Labels("Text")] public sealed class Stringer : OfType<string> {}
 ```